Creating a Form

 An Adobe PDF is not likely to display properly on mobile devices unless you’ve created it with that intent.

 Microsoft’s form solution is available in Office365.
 You can embed these forms on webpages, or email out links to free-standing versions.
 They can be configured to be available to anyone with the link, or only to people within the UNTHSC organization.
 These forms naturally display properly on mobile devices.
 You can accept files from the user with a Microsoft form.
+These forms can be configured to connect directly with individual or team calendars so that time on an individual’s Outlook calendar could be booked.

 Qualtrics is primarily a survey tool.
 It is very robust in the types of fields you can create and the reporting.
 It also provides several distribution options directly within the Qualtrics platform.